 The officers and employees of Bank of Labor are ready and willing to do whatever it takes to meet the needs of our union customers and to provide the quality of service you might expect of your own union.

-Our financial institution holds assets of over $500 million.
-Our Trust & Investment division holds custody of nearly $6 billion.
+Our financial institution holds assets of nearly $900 million.
+Our Trust & Investment division custody is just shy of $6 billion.
 We have the strength.
 We have the experience.
 We have a rock-solid history.
 Now, we offer our services to the entire labor movement.

 If you have a local lodge or a training center to build, we can help.
 If you have a loan with another financial institution that you would like to move to Bank of Labor, we can help.
 If you believe in the expanded mission of Bank of Labor, our Trust & Investment division can serve as the custodian of your trust and investment funds.